University Policy on Accommodation for Persons with a Disability

 Note: Ave Maria University assumes no responsibility for the personal assistance that may be necessary for independent living or for specialized medical care.
 As a result of limited health facilities and health care professionals on campus, students requiring personal health assistance should be prepared to bear the expense of this care through a general hospital or private physician/clinic of their choice.

 The cooperation and support of all faculty and staff members is necessary in order to implement and maintain the policy:

 - Physical access to at least one section of course offerings must be provided as necessary.

-- Academic requirements which have not been demonstrated as essential to the program of instruction being pursued, nor to any directly related licensing requirement are subject to reasonable modification, i.e., extension of test's time limits, substitutions, adaptations in format or presentation, etc.
+- Academic requirements which have not been demonstrated as essential to the program of instruction being pursued, nor to any directly related licensing requirement are subject to reasonable modification, i.e., extension of testing time limits, adaptations in format or presentation, etc.

 - Auxiliary aids must be permitted when required to ensure full participation and equal educational opportunity for a student with a disability.
 Accommodations for students with disabilities minimize the impact of the disability on student performance and allow the student equal opportunity to demonstrate his or her knowledge.
 These accommodations are generally made on an individualized and flexible basis, with input from the student, instructor, and Adaptive Resource Center Counselor.

 Documentation of a Disability:

 Documentation which indicates that you have a specific disability is necessary for both legal and educational purposes.
 The appropriate documentation verifies your disability and qualifies you for services under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA).
 Compensatory services to address your disability are determined by the specific nature and severity of your disability.